navancommits/SCIA/README.md

 - Alert if an XP installation doesn't have sxa enabled and doesn't launch commerce install
 - The generated PS scripts can be used to run cutdown installs in case of PS timeout issues....

+KEY FEATURE:
+- The tool is based on SIA naming convention.
+So, if you installed Sitecore through SIA, just change the SiteNamePrefix field in the SiteInfo tab and the other fields will be automatically filled for you except for Solr and Braintree setting.

 How to use?
  - After having installed Sitecore SXA website using SIA, Download the SCIA zip, unzip it, just add the exe under  \Sitecore.Commerce.WDP.2020.08-6.0.238\SIF.Sitecore.Commerce.5.0.49
  - Right click the exe and "Run as Administrator"